 Mongke Khan was intent on completing the conquest of China begun by his grandfather Chinggis and his uncle Ogedei.
 In 1256, Khubilai, as holder of the fiefdom of northern China, had already built a palace for himself at Shangdu (Chin.
 Shangdu, Xanadu), north of present-day Beijing.
 From there, Khubilai joined Mongke in a campaign against Southern Song China in 1258.

 Before setting out on the campaign, Mongke ordered Khubilai to hold another debate between the Buddhists and the Daoists, also concerning the issue of Buddha being a disciple of Laozi.
-This time Pagpa represented the Buddhist side and again the Daoists were defeated.
+This time Phagpa represented the Buddhist side and again the Daoists were defeated.
 Since Daoism was extremely popular in the Southern Song territories, a doctrinal victory was seen as auspicious.

 Mongke Khan, however, died of fever in 1259 during this campaign.
 Upon his death, a struggle for the position of Grand Khan ensued between Mongke’s two brothers, Khubilai and Ariq Boke.
 Mongke had left Ariq Boke in charge at Karakorum when he left on this campaign.
 In 1260, while Ariq Boke was elected Grand Khan in Karakorum, Khubilai was elected to the same position in Khanbaliq.
 War broke out between them, and Khubilai finally defeated Ariq Boke in 1264.

-Khubilai wanted to allow the practice of only Pagpa’s Sakya School, but Pagpa insisted that other Tibet Buddhist Schools be allowed to practice as well, including Karma Kagyu.
+Khubilai wanted to allow the practice of only Phagpa’s Sakya School, but Phagpa insisted that other Tibet Buddhist Schools be allowed to practice as well, including Karma Kagyu.
 Because of Karma Pakshi’s refusal of Khubilai’s previous invitation to remain with him and because of Karma Pakshi’s suspected support of Ariq Boke, Khubilai offered him no patronage after he became Grand Khan.
 According to Luciano Petech (Central Tibet and the Mongols: The Yüan – Sa-skya Period of Tibetan History), Khubilai had Karma Pakshi arrested and banished to Dali, from which he was only allowed to return to Tibet in 1269.

 Establishment of Mongol Overlordship of Tibet